ArshRai17/cool-anemone/content/posts/brew-perfect-darjeeling-tea.md

 content_img_alt: lorem-ipsum
 canonical_url: lorem-ipsum
 layout: post
+excerpt: >-
+  There are a few things in my life that I cannot live without, and Darjeeling tea is one of those delights.
 ---
 There are a few things in my life that I cannot live without, and Darjeeling tea is one of those delights.